 You’ll need to learn how to coach.
 It’s a distinct discipline, with a different science behind it.

 Coaching assumes a baseline level of emotional wellness, and focuses on the present and forward.
-As a coach, you’ll work with clients to define a future vision, and develop a tactical action plan to achieve their goals.
+As a coach, you’ll work with clients on defining a future vision, goal setting, and developing a tactical action plan to achieve their goals.

 Even if you are trained to do so, you may not conduct therapy in a coaching.
 There needs to be a bright line between the two.